 Enable IPv6 source guard on a port for the Switch to check incoming IPv6 packets on that port.
 A packet is allowed when it matches any entry in the IPSG binding table.
 If a user tries to send IPv6 packets to the Switch that do not match an entry in the IPSG binding table, the Switch will drop these packets.
 The Switch forwards matching traffic normally.
+The IPv6 source guard related screens are available in standalone mode.

-26.12 IPv6 Source Binding Status
+26.10 IPv6 Source Binding Status